 Pizza restaurants and bakery-based cafes aren’t a wise option as there will be gluten-laden flour already present in the air and on most foods.
 On the other hand, Asian cuisine with its plentiful supply of rice dishes is often a favourite with those who eat gluten free foods.
 It’s also a good idea when booking a table to do so at a time when you know the restaurant won’t be full; waiting staff may be too busy to answer your queries if there are dozens of other tables waiting to order.

 2. Planning ahead: looking at gluten free menus

-When you know you’re going to be eating out, and the restaurant has been booked in advance, do a quick bit of research.
+If you know where you’re going to be eating out, you can always do a little research online to assess their gluten free situation.
 Many restaurants and bars publish their menus online and this means you can browse the options in advance, taking all the time you need to decipher the gluten free options.
 Make a note of anything you’d like to ask the waiting staff such as ingredients of soups, batters and dressings.
 If you’re stuck for gluten free options, a quick phone call to the restaurant (outside of peak times) will tell you whether there is a gluten free menu, or what your best options are.
 Speaking to the chef is sometimes a better option as they are more likely to know the exact ingredients of each dish.

 3. Getting gluten free: What to say to staff

 Speaking to waiting staff about a dietary requirement can be daunting, but don’t be embarrassed!
+They’re there to serve you!
 If eating something with gluten is going to result in you feeling ill, it’s important that you avoid it at all costs.
-If you aren’t sure whether the staff know what gluten is, be sure to say you’re intolerant to wheat, rye and barley.
+If you’re not sure whether the staff is aware of what gluten is, be sure to flag that you’re intolerant to wheat, rye and barley.
 Some simple questions can also help you figure out what the safest choice on the menu might be.
 Look out for the following: